 This post is a compilation of training videos about the latest features that appear on Photoshop CC (14.0 ) such as the Camera Shake Reduction, Camera Raw Radial Filter, 3D Live Paint, and more.
 It showcases how these tools within the latest version of Photoshop can affect your creative process.

 Larry Jordan puts his knowledge as a producer, director, and editor to good use through this site.
 He regularly publishes technical articles about production and post-production using tools and software found in the Adobe Creative Cloud.
 He also holds a free webinar to also answer to the needs of directors and producers wanting to improve on their craft.
-Larry bundles his webinars and training videos and sells them as courses with hours worth of content to further help creatives in this specific field of the arts.
+Larry bundles his webinars and training videos (which you could also do using this WebinarJam coupon)and sells them as courses with hours worth of content to further help creatives in this specific field of the arts.

 Final thoughts: As much outrage Adobe Creative Cloud received during its launch and the missteps it took along the way, it doesn’t change the fact that it’s here to stay.
 It’s just a matter of learning how to make Adobe CC work to your advantage or use the alternative tools and software out there that is arguably as good, but probably not as all encompassing as the tools featured in CC.
 The tutorials featured above should help you decide whether or not you should finally make that first move of becoming a subscriber.